IBM/db2developerextension-about/docs/troubleshooting/docker-colima-troubleshooting.md

 3. Ensure your macOS account has administrator privileges.

 > **Note**: Add your user to the docker group to run Docker commands without sudo.
-This action gives your user root‑level access, so use it only on trusted systems
+This action gives your user root‑level access, so use it only on trusted systems.
 {: .note-right}

-## Resolving Port conflicts
+## Resolving port conflicts

 **Problem**: The Db2 instance fails to start because the required ports are in use.